arlowatts/dr-known-geometry/README.md

 - masks indicating the silhouette of the object in each image.

 There are some 3D models included in this repository, which you are free to use.
 You can also download a [set of images with masks](https://drive.google.com/file/d/1s4mMIkix8gP55CV0srwPjlSOOqJgoOEh/view?usp=sharing), showing the bunny model.

+The image reference folder should have the same name as the model for automatic detection.
+In addition, the reference images must follow the same file structure as the provided example above.

+To run the optimizer, navigate to the src folder, and type the following command:

+python parameter_optimization.py [name of model]

+e.x. python parameter_optimization.py bunny